-Qiyong Peter Liu, PhD has served as our Chief Scientist since May 2020.
+Qiyong Peter Liu, PhD has served as our Chief Scientist since May 2020, beginning part-time and substantially full-time since November 2020.
 Dr. Liu earned his doctoral degree in organic chemistry at Brown University and has over 20 years of R&D experience & leadership in the biopharma industry.
 He has in-depth knowledge and expertise in bioconjugation chemistry, nucleic acid chemistry, and blood product development.
 His scientific achievements include the co-discovery and development of novel enzymes for the production of universal red blood cells.
 He has co-invented over 20 US patents and applications on novel enzymes, xenotransplantation, platelet, plasma, and universal red blood cells.
 From October 2000 until October 2020, Dr. Liu was employed in various scientific positions at Velico Medical, Inc. His post-doctoral training was at Harvard University in the Department of Molecular and Cellular Biology focusing on biochemistry and molecular biology.